TechPr1est/LIGO-data-analysis/README.md

 This is a beginner project analysing gravitational wave data from LIGO.

-Using Jupyter i plan to:
+Using Jupyter I plan to:
-- Load public gravitational-wave strain data
+- Load public gravitational wave strain data (DONE)
-- Generate a time–frequency spectrogram to visually identify the merger event
+- Generate a time-frequency spectrogram to visually identify the merger event (WIP)
 - Generate a sound file from the data to audibly hear the merger event

 ---